camilodelvasto/irs-eomf-service/README.md

 cp .env.example .env
 ```

-Create two databases using Postgres and add the connection string to the .env var `DATABASE_URL`
+Create two databases using Postgres and add the connection string to the .env var `DATABASE_URL` along with all the other env variables:

 ```bash
 NODE_ENV=development